lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 ### Access LINCC Hub

-1. You'll need an account on LINCC azure hub.
-TODO - how to do that.
+1. You'll need an account on LINCC-hub.
+You can sign up by filling adding your information to (https://docs.google.com/spreadsheets/d/1GTuEj2exB0siXMQh6oHefo39UzuMubj0OBdeaKTG-oU/edit#gid=300412066)[this spreadsheet].
+Please add your information here by {TODO: Date and Time}
-2. To get started, create a Large instance on https://lsst.dirac.dev/
+2. To get started, log into https://lsst.dirac.dev/.
+If this fails, reach out on {TODO add Slack channel} and tag {TODO @pe}
+3. When starting a server, on the "Server Options" page select "Need more CPU or memory...?" and choose a "Large" server.
-3. Clone this repo in LINCC-hub ("New" > "Terminal")
+4. After your server has started up, clone this repo in LINCC-hub ("New" > "Terminal")

 ```
 >> git clone https://github.com/lincc-frameworks/Rare_Gems_Demo
 ```

-4. Open the notebooks in the "LINCC" kernel.
+5. Open the notebooks in the "LINCC" kernel.
 TODO - check if this is the name
-5. Work through the notebooks and have fun.
+6. Work through the notebooks and have fun.
-6. Shutdown each notebook after you're done to use less memory.
+7. Shutdown each notebook after you're done to use less memory.

 ## Notebooks